richardhsu/richardhsu.github.io/_posts/2014-05-25-apartment-hunting.markdown

 * Smells.
 * Rent hikes each year at end of lease.

+## Pictures, Pictures, Pictures

+Take A LOT of pictures!
+I mean A LOT of pictures.
+Like really, don't skip out on this.
+Do this for yourself.
+Take a picture of the kitchen in different angles, take a picture of the rooms with people in it.
+Take a picture of the bathroom, the cabinets, the shower, the drains, etc. Take EVERY picture that you need!

+Why?
+Because you are going to start to blend all the apartments together after seeing different ones!
+Make sure you can reference back to remember what you saw.
+Between my girlfriend and me we had maybe 10-20 pictures per apartment and even then we still missed small details.
+I mean it!
+The small details are the ones you'll want to remember when comparing apartments!

 ## Warning

 We were extremely careful about wording of things.
 Be sure you clarify what you